 Business Student Levy: A mandatory fee that is collected, in addition to tuition and other ancillary fees, from all eligible Goodman School of Business students and paid to the Goodman Business Students’ Association for use abiding the provisions of the Memorandum of Understanding.

 Calendar Year: The twelve (12) -month period of a standard Julian calendar lasting from January 1st through December 31st of the same year.

+Club: See “Goodman Student Club”.

 Constitution: The Constitution of the BSA which stands as the binding rules and regulations of the BSA and generally governs its affairs and operations.